glnmario/glnmario.github.io/index.md

 -->

 ## News
+- New [preprint](https://arxiv.org/pdf/2406.18403) on LLMs vs. human judges for NLP tasks; see also [thread](https://x.com/glnmario/status/1807784630935835040) on X.
+- I am looking for semester projects and theses to supervise.
+Get in touch!
-- Paper accepted at LREC-COLING with Jun Sen Yee and Arabella Sinclair: _Efficiency and Effectiveness in Task‐Oriented Dialogue: On Construction Repetition, Information Rate, and Task Success_.
+- Oral presentation at LREC-COLING with Jun Sen Yee and Arabella Sinclair: _Efficiency and Effectiveness in Task‐Oriented Dialogue: On Construction Repetition, Information Rate, and Task Success_.
 - Paper published at the 1st Personalization of Generative AI (PERSONALIZE) workshop, @EACL2024.
 Great work by Ivar Frisch! [_LLM Agents in Interaction: Measuring Personality Consistency and Linguistic Alignment in Interacting Populations of Large Language Models_](https://aclanthology.org/2024.personalize-1.9/)
 - Article published in the CLIN Journal, with Iris Luden and Raquel Fernández. [_Beyond Perplexity: Examining Temporal Generalization in Large Language Models via Definition Generation_](https://clinjournal.org/clinj/article/view/181)
-- I am looking for semester projects and theses to supervise.
-Get in touch! ([Here](https://docs.google.com/document/d/1obTmJjmrnVzVCPtUIPV_KOyfVXR_WNZFoco-qd2ChN4/edit?usp=sharing) are some ideas, please ask for access permissions.)
 - Very excited to have been awarded a competitive [postdoctoral fellowship](https://ethz.ch/en/research/research-promotion/eth-fellowships/list-of-fellows.html) at ETH Zürich, where I will be hosted by the [Rycolab](https://rycolab.io)!
 - I kind of started a blog and [my first blog post](blog/post1) is out!
 - I am giving a keynote at the EMNLP Workshop on Computational Approaches to Historical Language Change ([LChange'23](https://www.changeiskey.org/event/2023-emnlp-lchange/))